...

 IHS2024 organizer

-Prof. Jim Staples
+Jim Staples

 Interests: mitochondria in energy savings and oxidative damage during hibernation.